What Is Haumea?

 Haumea is located beyond Neptune’s orbit and is a Kuiper Belt object.
 According to the guidelines of IAU, every classical Kuiper Belt object (in the circumstellar disc of asteroids and other celestial bodies beyond Neptune) should be named based on the mythological beings frequently associated with creation.

-Ortiz and his team proposed the name for the newly discovered dwarf planet ‘Ataecina’ after the Iberian goddess of spring, but it did not fit IAU’s criteria.
-‘Haumea’ was proposed by the Caltech team after the matron goddess of the Hawaiian island where their discovery was made.
+Ortiz and his team proposed the name ‘Ataecina’ after the Iberian goddess of spring, but it did not fit IAU’s criteria. ’Haumea’ was proposed by the Caltech team after the matron goddess of the Hawaiian island where their discovery was made.
 Haumea is a goddess of childbirth and fertility, with many children having been born from different parts of her body.
-IAU chose this name and credits the Caltech team for the same.
+The IAU chose this name in September 2008.
 Haumea’s two known moons are named after the goddess’ daughters—Hi’iaka and Namaka.

 Haumea is a dwarf planet, a plutoid located beyond Neptune.
 Haumea is thought to have been large enough to have been rounded by its own gravity into an orbiting shape in hydrostatic equilibrium.
 It also isn’t big enough to dominate its neighborhood, a criterion that requires a celestial body to become the dominant gravitational body in its orbit; that’s why Haumea is only classified as a dwarf planet.
-Haumea is in a weak orbital resonance with Neptune (meaning that its gravity affects Haumea), making it a resonant trans-Neptune object.
+Haumea is in an intermittent 7:12 orbital resonance with Neptune, meaning Neptune's gravity periodically influences Haumea's orbit.
+This resonance breaks and reforms approximately every 2.3 million years due to the precession of Haumea's orbit.

 This image is a concept of the Haumea ellipsoidal dwarf planet with rings in the Kuiper belt and its moons( Diego Barucco)s